BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 plt.xticks([1, 2, 3, 4], [1, 2, 3, 4]);
 ```

-In any programming language, there exists an inherent intelligence.
-This is due to the fact that the language allows only a specific range of statements to be syntactically correct, thereby enforcing its own logic.
-The structure and rules of the language dictate how programmers can express commands and algorithms, guiding them to adhere to its logical framework.
-This intrinsic design ensures that programming adheres to a consistent and rational set of principles, which is a fundamental aspect of how these languages function and are understood.

-Libraries in programming are repositories of intelligence, created by numerous developers.
-When a large language model (LLM) like ChatGPT solves a problem using ``Python`` code, we should not imply that it understands the problem.
-This limitation often also applies to programmers.
-Both scenarios reflect the illusion of having a direct and complete understanding of reality, which is likely impossible.

-Programming is almost always a collective, cultural effort.
-In such an environment, it's rare for any single individual to fully grasp every aspect.
-This collaborative nature of programming means that solutions and advancements are often the result of pooled knowledge and shared expertise, rather than the sole understanding or capability of one person.
-This reality underscores the interconnectedness and complexity inherent in both programming and our broader attempts to comprehend and interact with the world.
+However, from a systems-theoretical perspective, the code is the form, and the programming language is the medium---a space of loosely coupled syntactic elements.
+The language makes many configurations possible but enforces strict rules on what counts as valid.
+Thus, the rigidity of the medium enables the specificity of form.
+Moreover, programming is rarely an act of isolated genius.
+It is embedded in a network of observers: documentation, standards, libraries, online forums, other programmers.
+Every function or library call is a communication, stabilized over time and selected again in the present.
+The programmer does not create ex nihilo but operates within an autopoietic environment of existing selections.

+Large language models (LLMs) like ChatGPT may generate Python code that solves a given task, but this does not imply understanding---not in a Luhmannian sense.
+It merely recodes existing selections, much like a novice programmer might copy and adapt from Stack Overflow.
+This recursive copying is structurally similar to how communication reproduces itself: what matters is not subjective insight, but systemic continuation.

+>Programming, like art, is not (subjective) expression but selection within a medium.

+The intelligence of a programming language lies not in its semantics but in its symbolic generalization---it exceeds the diversity of things and permits consistent differentiation.
+Like Luhmann's notion of form, code reduces complexity: it constrains the space of what can be done next, rendering the continuation meaningful.
+In this light, we can reconsider code as form in the Luhmannian sense:

++ A program is a contingent realization drawn from the medium of a language.
++ Its execution is a function of selections, not expressions of subjective will.
++ Understanding is not given but constructed within communication—through second-order observation, testing, debugging, documentation, and dialogue with other observers.

+Thus, programming becomes not a mirror of clarity, but a field of systemic observation, rich in contingency, historicity, and structural constraints.
+And like all forms within social systems, its success lies not in its internal elegance, but in its capacity to make sense (an act of psychic and social systems) under the condition of having been otherwise.

 ## Artistic Coding

-In the realm of artistic or creative coding, the perception of programming as a rigorous and precise activity completely dissolves.
+In the realm of *artistic* or *creative coding*, the perception of programming as a purely rigorous and deterministic activity dissolves.
-Here, artists use code akin to a musical instrument.
+Here, code functions less like a set of instructions and more like a musical instrument---an interface for improvisation, exploration, and perceptual experimentation.
-For instance, when utilizing creative coding libraries such as [p5.js](https://p5js.org/), [Processing](https://processing.org/) or [nannou](https://nannou.cc/) for visual projects, the process is rarely about transcribing a preconceived idea directly.
+Artists working with frameworks like [p5.js](https://p5js.org/), [Processing](https://processing.org/) or [nannou](https://nannou.cc/) rarely begin with a fully formed idea to transcribe into code.
-Instead, it begins with something simple: a circle, a line, a loop, or a combination of these elements.
+Instead, they start with something minimal: a loop, a shape, a rule, a chance operation---and build iteratively.

-The approach involves tinkering and experimenting, repeatedly running the program to observe how changes affect the visuals.
-This method is more exploratory and iterative, allowing the artist to evolve their work organically through trial and error.
-It's a dynamic process where the outcome is often discovered through the act of coding itself, rather than being strictly planned from the outset.
-The artist helps the artwork to come into being.
-It is a contigent process.
-What comes next depends on the horizon of the possible, i.e. the language, libraries and what is already present.
+They run the program, observe what emerges, and adjust parameters in response to what appears.
+This back-and-forth defines a process that is not linear or goal-driven, but contingent and open-ended.

+>The artist does not impose a vision onto the medium, but participates in bringing forth a form---selecting from a horizon of possibilities conditioned by the language, the libraries, and the current state of the evolving work.

+In this way, artistic coding aligns with Luhmann's idea of form selection: what comes next is determined not by expressive will, but by the constraints and affordances of the medium, coupled with historical decisions (what has already been drawn, coded, heard).

-For me, the allure of (classical) generative art lies in the exploration of simple rules and the emergent complexity produced by repetition and recursion.
+For me, the appeal of *generative art* (by which I exclude AI generated art) lies in the exploration of simple rules and the emergent complexity they produce.
-One example was a piece for which I limited myself to draw only perpendicular lines.
+In one project, I constrained myself to draw only perpendicular lines.
-I start drawing a line and while the line is drawn there is a probability, that another line will be drawn starting at the current endpoint.
-This line has to be perpendicular to its parent.
+Each line could spawn child lines at its endpoint, with a certain probability, and each child had to be perpendicular to its parent.
-The child can spawn further lines and also the parent can continue to spawn new lines.
+Both parents and children could continue spawning new lines.
-Secondly, I mirrowed the emerging tree around a circle.
-I had no idea what to expect.
-And I played around with the parameters, e.g. probability values, coloring, the number of copies etc.
-I found the result impressive because of the simplicity of the rules it depends on.
+The resulting structure was then mirrored around a circle, creating a radial symmetry.

 ````{panels}
 :container: container-genart